molgenis/NGS_Demultiplexing/docs/ngs-protocols.md

 ### Step 4: CreateFinalReport
 Copying Info from the sequencer to the results folder to preserve the important sequence data. <br />
-This step was used to create a final report, this was only working when there was an arrayfile present.
+This step was used to create a final report, this is only working when there is an arrayfile present.

 **Scriptname:**CreateFinalReport<br/>
 **Input:** (${filePrefix}_${lane}_${barcode}.fastq.gz)*<br/>